johny1614/RxVision/README.md

 ## Basic usage in your project
 1. Install the RxVision extension from the Chrome Web Store – // TODO give link
-2. Install the library with `npm install rx-vis-lib-new` or `yarn add rx-vis-lib-new` depending on your package manager
+2. Install the library with `npm install rx-vision` or `yarn add rx-vision` depending on your package manager
 3. Mark observable's emission points in your code using the `addRxVisionEmission` function which takes 2 parameters:
   - `streamName: string` – unique identifier of the stream
   - `emissionValue: any` – value emitted